Define a StockItem

 Get the instance of

-you want to incorporate aCountingStock
+Catalogyou want to incorporate aCountingStockon.

 (See also: Incorporate a Catalog). -